marisatest/usecases/.github/ISSUE_TEMPLATE/usecase_suggestion_template.md

 Short description of use case: Describe your idea for a new use case here!
 Please include details about the required components: use case, persona, objective, user tasks, and requirements.

-Please add tags to your issue to help us quickly find issue types.
-Some useful tags are: new use case, help wanted, question, or enhancement.
+Please add labels to your issue to help us quickly find issue types.
+Some useful labels are: new use case, help wanted, question, or enhancement.